xGihyun/bato-lsp/README.md

 > [!NOTE]
 > This project is for educational purposes only.

-Language Server for the [Bato](https://github.com/jjuliano/bato) programming language.
+A basic Language Server for the [Bato](https://github.com/jjuliano/bato) programming language.